johnmathews/johnmathews.github.io.old/content/articles/20170609_investment.md

 - Show traction and that you've cracked the important problem
 - Show ambitous and credible growth plans
-- With a capital efficient growth model
+- With a capital-efficient growth model
 - And a clear strategy to scale and win